Wide waistband pants: is it serious? – CDL#93

 To go further, I have a little tip to give you:

-If your pants have loops or a drawstring, place the excess material on the sides of the waistband.
+If your pants have belt loops or a drawstring, tuck the excess material onto the sides of the waistband.

-When you tighten pants that are a little wide for you, there will be excess material.
+When you squeeze on pants that are a little loose for you, there will be excess material.

-If you put it at the front or at the back, it might be visible, it's not very aesthetic.
-The idea here is to distribute this additional fabric on both sides for a more discreet look.
+If you put it on the front or the back, it might show, it's not very aesthetic.
+So the idea here is to distribute this extra fabric on both sides for a more discreet look.

 green pants brown sweater

-I exaggerated a little for the photo but you get the idea.
+I exaggerated a bit for the photo but you get the idea.
 Cadot pants, NN07 sweater

 In fact, it is exactly the same concept as the side clamping tabs , which pinch the fabric at the sides: